 - Dash ground mace

 - 1/8 teaspoon Worcestershire sauce

 - 2/3 cup plus 1 tablespoon all-purpose flour

 - 1/8 teaspoon salt

 - 2 tablespoons shortening

 - For sauce, melt butter in a saucepan.
-Stir in the flour, salt, pepper and mace until smooth.
-Gradually add the milk, Worcestershire sauce and reserved broth.
+Stir in the flour, salt, mace and pepper until smooth.
+Gradually add the milk and Worcestershire sauce and reserved broth.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Pour over chicken.

 - For biscuits, in a bowl, combine the flour, baking powder and salt; cut in shortening until the mixture resembles coarse crumbs.
 Stir in milk.
 On a floured surface, knead 8-10 times.
 Pat into a 1/2-in.-thick square and cut into quarters.
 Arrange biscuits over sauce.
 Bake, uncovered, at 450° for 17-20 minutes or until biscuits are golden brown.
 Yield: 2 servings.

 "Great.
 Easier than chicken and dumplings.
 I also added nutmeg because I had no mace.
 Needed to save time so diced half a chicken and sauteed it in pan with onion, celery, added carrot (2), 1/2 green pepper and 1/2 red bell pepper.
 Doubled biscuit part because was cooking for a crowd.
 I know this isn't the exact same recipe but I needed a good base and the sauce was great.
 Thanks!!!"